HTTP or HTTPS – The Importance of a Secure Website

-It’s an ever-looming question.
+It’s an ever-lingering question.
 Is HTTP sufficient for a website, or should site owners use HTTPS instead?
 Google has been pushing for all websites to migrate to HTTPS, but what is their reason for this stance?
 To answer these questions, we should first look at what HTTP and HTTPS are, and what separates them from one another.

 HTTP stands for Hypertext Transfer Protocol, and it is the basis of all data communication on the Web.
 The way in which HTTP works is the client (the user’s web browser, for instance) makes a request to the web server, which in turn responds with the requested content and any other relevant information.
 HTTP resides in the application layer and relies upon network-level protocols such as Transmission Control Protocol (TCP) to work.